MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Experiments and Results

 Preprocessing of the raw files involved extracting all messages, concatenating them, and selecting only type-3 messages, which describe the received BSMs.
 Duplicate entries resulting from the interception of the same message by multiple vehicles were eliminated.
-Then fields describing noise attributes such as position noise, heading noise, acceleration noise and speed noise were dropped.
-In order to minimize memory usage during fine-tuning and inference, adjustments were made to the structure of certain fields.
-The heading, position, acceleration, and speed fields, originally consisting of lists of three values each representing the x, y, and z coordinates, underwent transformation.
-For speed and acceleration, the norm was calculated, condensing the data into single values.
+Then fields describing noise attributes such as position noise, heading noise, acceleration noise, and speed noise were dropped.

+In order to optimize memory usage during fine-tuning and inference, we made adjustments to some fields.
+For instance, we calculated the Euclidean norm for speed and acceleration fields in order to compress the 3-value features into a single value.
 Additionally, the position and heading fields were split into two distinct fields: position-x and position-y, and heading-x and heading-y, respectively.
 Given that the z coordinate remained consistently null across all entries, it was removed.
 Lastly, to further reduce memory requirements, all numerical values were rounded to three decimal points.
-Following this, each message was labeled based on its sender ID, therefore, every message issued by a misbehaving car was labeled as attack.
+Thereafter, each message is labeled based on its sender ID; therefore, every message issued by a misbehaving car was labeled as attack.
 This classification is derived from the title of the corresponding trace file, referencing the attack-code correspondence outlined in Table \ref{tab:name_label_mapping}.
-Once the dataset was labeled, messages for each sender ID were grouped, ordered by the receive time and segmented into time windows.
+Once the dataset was labeled, messages for each sender ID were grouped, ordered by the receive time, and segmented into time windows.
+Importantly, we removed the sender ID, sender Pseudo, message ID features to avoid label leaking during training.

-The final preprocessing step, is the textualization of the time windows, which could be achieved either by considering each row as a separate sentence having the feature values preceded by the corresponding field name, or column wise like described in Fig. \ref{fig:Prop_architecture}-b.
+The final preprocessing step is the textualization of the time windows, which could be achieved either by considering each row as a separate sentence having the feature values preceded by the corresponding field name or column-wise, like described in the submodule (b) in Fig. \ref{fig:Prop_architecture}.
 As the former results in large prompt size due to repeated field names, we resorted to the column-wise approach.

+For our experiments, we consider the two prominent types of misbehaviors in V2X communications: faulty-hardware-like behavior and purely malicious attacks.
+Therefore, we select Constant Position, Constant Speed, and Eventual Stop as the former type and Data Replay, Dos, Dos Random, and Dos Random Sybil as the malicious attacks from the extended VeRiMi dataset, and we preprocess them to extract BSM sequences as time windows.